 Q. How can IoT solution providers benefit from the embedded SIM applications mentioned in these documents in creating solutions?

-For the embedded SIM, the GSMA guideline document was released in 2015 and is being implemented.
-The Ministry of Road Transport & Highways and, BIS have included it in their standard for the vehicle tracking device.
-These guidelines have been made essential for all the passenger-commercial vehicles like cabs.
+Technical Report on Embedded SIM based on GSMA guideline was released in TEC in 2015.
+Ministry of Road Transport & Highways and Bureau of Indian Standards (BIS) have included it in their standards for vehicle- Location tracking devices.
+The guidelines have been made essential for all passenger-commercial vehicles.

 Q. Do you think that there is any clarity on which type of communication technology should be used in which application?

 Data size may vary from few kbps (metering information, alert etc.) to several MBs (camera video) depending upon the use case.
 Communication technology will depend upon the use case only.